The Sneaky Tricks Of Your Lying Eyes

 Hallucination is something that most people associate with drug use or psychotic disorders.
-The truth is, though, that we all experience hallucinatory imagery of different kinds on a daily basis.
+But the truth is that we all experience hallucinatory imagery of different kinds on a daily basis.

 Let’s start out with something not so shocking… One of the most obvious types of everyday hallucination is dream imagery.

 Take a moment to remember one of your dreams.
-You know (now) that the dream environment was not your actual reality.
-It was a construct of sights, sounds, feelings and other sensations chosen from a stockpile of remembered stuff in your mind.
+You know now that the dream environment was not your actual reality.
+It was a construct of sights, sounds, feelings and other sensations, chosen from a stockpile of memories in your mind.

-However, did that dream not feel entirely real at the time?
+But did that dream not seem entirely real at the time?

-So what’s the difference between these hallucinated dreamscapes and the real stuff?
-This is the questions that has consumed the minds of philosophers and scientists for thousands of years, and the answer seems to be very, very little.
+So, what’s the difference between these hallucinated dreamscapes and reality?
+This is the questions that has consumed the minds of philosophers and scientists for thousands of years.
+The answer seems to be: very little.